armelgeek/better-query/packages/better-query/src/plugins/openapi/README.md

 ## License

-Part of the Adiemus package.
+Part of the betterQuery package.
 See the main project license for details.